 Spasms of the ciliary muscle will change the shape of the crystalline lens.
 This change in shape will result in changes in prescription and visual acuity.
 These spasms can be temporary or longer-lasting in different individuals.
 Different medications as well as inefficient focusing visual systems can cause these spasms of the ciliary muscle.
 This can cause transient changes in how you see through your glasses or contacts, or it can cause your prescription to change from one doctor visit to another.

-For more information, please contact Dr. Edward Fong and Bright Eye Care & Vision Development.
+For more information, please contact Dr. Edward Fong and the Sugar Land, TX eye doctors and optometrists at Bright Eye Care & Vision Development.

 - Ranabir S and Reetu K. Stress and hormones.
 Indian J Endocrinol Metab.
 2011 Jan-Mar; 15(1): 18–22.

 - Omoti AE, Waziri-Erameh JM, Okeigbemen VW.
 A review of the changes in the ophthalmic and visual system in pregnancy.
 Afr J Reprod Health.
 2008 Dec;12(3):185-96.

 - Ekpenyong BN, Aruotu NA, Uzodike EB, Njoku CG.
 Clinical Investigations and Management of Refractive Changes in Pregnancy: A Case Report.
 Afr J Reprod Health.
 2015 Dec;19(4):107-17.